Hans von Luck: The Normandy invasion

-After North Africa and leave in Berlin Luck was assigned in August 1943 as instructor at a panzer reconnaissance school in Paris.
+After North Africa and leave in Berlin, Luck was assigned in August 1943 as an instructor at a panzer reconnaissance school in Paris.
 In March 1944 he was to be appointed as commander of a panzer regiment in the new Panzer Lehr Division in France under Fritz Bayerlein.
-However in mid-April he was told by Bayerlein that as Feuchtinger apparently had more influence at Headquarters he was to serve under Feuchtinger.
+However, in mid-April he was told by Bayerlein that as Feuchtinger apparently had more influence at Headquarters he was to serve under Feuchtinger.

 Luck was assigned to the 21st Panzer Division, stationed in Brittany and commanded by Edgar Feuchtinger.
 In early May, Luck was placed in command of the 125th Panzer Grenadier Regiment.
 Luck's regiment was stationed at Vimont, southeast of Caen, with two companies of assault guns in support.

-On 6 June 1944 the invasion of Normandy started.
+On 6 June 1944, the invasion of Normandy started.
 During the night Luck was startled by the reports of paratroopers landing in his area, and establishing a bridgehead on the east side of the Orne River.
-Luck requested permission to attack, but Feuchtinger, the 21st Panzer Division's commander, refused to allow him to do so, citing strict orders not to engage in major operations unless cleared to do so by high command.
-Apart from an order at 4:30 a.m. directing other elements of the division to move against the paratroopers of the British 6th Airborne Division, the 21 Panzer Division remained mostly motionless.
+Luck requested permission to attack, but Feuchtinger, the 21st Panzer Division's commander, refused to allow him to do so, citing strict orders not to engage in major operations unless cleared to do so by the high command.
+Apart from an order at 0430 directing other elements of the division to move against the paratroopers of the British 6th Airborne Division, the 21 Panzer Division remained mostly motionless.
 As the morning wore on, the defenders on the coast were overcome and the British beachheads secured.